News from Geology & Environmental Sciences

 News from the 2017–2018 academic year

 We welcome Dr. Wentao Cao to the department this fall as a Lecturer in Mineralogy and Petrology.
 He hails from the University of Iowa, where he earned his Ph.D.

 His research interests are in tectonics, metamorphic petrology, and structural geology.
-He has done fieldwork in the eastern Tibetan Plateau, South China and Greenland, among other places.
+He has done fieldwork in the eastern Tibetan Plateau, South China, among other places.